torvalds/linux/Documentation/target/tcmu-design.rst

 ----------

-In addition to modularizing the transport protocol used for carrying SCSI commands ("fabrics"), the Linux kernel target, LIO, also modularizes the actual data storage as well.
+In addition to modularizing the transport protocol used for carrying SCSI commands ("fabrics"), the GNU/Linux kernel target, LIO, also modularizes the actual data storage as well.
 These are referred to as "backstores" or "storage engines".
 The target comes with backstores that allow a file, a block device, RAM, or another SCSI device to be used for the